by Shaun Arendse

 That means that on the surface it can appear that the cause of the problems in society is the domination of the economy by white capitalists.
 The implication being that a black ‘patriotic’ capitalist class would somehow live in harmony with their black workers.
 But left-populism only tells half the story.
 The fundamental division in society is specifically between the working class and the capitalist class.
 The ethnic composition of the capitalist class, whilst not unimportant, especially in the impact it has on consciousness in society, is ultimately secondary to this class division.
 The real lesson after twenty years of democracy is that the desperate situation of the working class and poor is the result of the continuation of the capitalist system from apartheid to ‘democracy’ with nothing but a partial black face-lift in between.

-WASP bases itself firmly on the working class.
+We base ourselves firmly on the working class.
 We understand that it is the working class that has the decisive role to play in the struggle for socialism because of their immense social weight and their crucial role in the economy.
 The working class and the capitalist class have opposed interests that cannot be reconciled.
 Capitalist profits are nothing more than the unpaid wages of the working class.
 If the share of wages goes up it eats into the share of profits for the capitalists.
 This dynamic is the motor of the class struggle.
 Even if every capitalist in South Africa was black and every white capitalist chased off the African continent, the living standards of the black working class and poor could still not be improved.
-WASP is clear that a black capitalist class would be as much of an enemy of the working class as the present white dominated capitalist class.
-It will be a terrible waste if the EFF project only proves in the future what WASP is warning today: capitalism itself is the fundamental problem not the domination of white capitalists.
+We are clear that a black capitalist class would be as much of an enemy of the working class as the present white-dominated capitalist class.
+It will be a terrible waste if the EFF project only proves in the future what we are warning today: capitalism itself is the fundamental problem not the domination of white capitalists.

 The EFF’s ‘anti-white’ populism is largely implicit at this stage.
 For example, Malema has had an article in the Afrikaans language newspaper Beeld titled, “Why Whites Should Vote for Me” and the few white individuals in the EFF’s ranks have been promoted in the media.
 The EFF’s manifesto talks about benefiting “all the people of South Africa” and restricts its description of the elite the EFF is opposed to, to “those who owned before 1994”.
 But no one can have any doubt that this means whites.